-- 1 battered is on or about a public way, public property, a public - 2 place of accommodation or amusement, a sports venue, or a - domestic violence shelter, or in a church, synagogue, mosque, - 4 or other building, structure, or place used for religious - 5 worship. - 6 (d) Offense based on status of victim.
-A person commits - 7 aggravated battery when, in committing a battery, other than - 8 by discharge of a firearm, he or she knows the individual - 9 battered to be any of the following: - 10 (1) A person 60 years of age or older. - 11 (2) A person who is pregnant or has a physical - 12 disability. - 13 (3) A teacher or school employee upon school grounds - or grounds adjacent to a school or in any part of a - building used for school purposes. - 16 (4) A peace officer, community policing volunteer, - fireman, private security officer, correctional - institution employee, or Department of Human Services - 19 employee supervising or controlling sexually dangerous - 20 persons or sexually violent persons: - 21 (i) performing his or her official duties; - 22 (ii) battered to prevent performance of his or her - 23 official duties; or - 24 (iii) battered in retaliation for performing his - or her official duties. - 26 (5) A judge, emergency management worker, emergency
+- 2 place of accommodation or amusement, a sports venue, or a - domestic violence shelter, or in a church, synagogue, mosque, - 4 or other building, structure, or place used for religious - 5 worship.

+- 6 (d) Offense based on status of victim.
+A person commits - 7 aggravated battery when, in committing a battery, other than - 8 by discharge of a firearm, he or she knows the individual - 9 battered to be any of the following: - 10 (1) A person 60 years of age or older. - 11 (2) A person who is pregnant or has a physical disability. - (3) A teacher or school employee upon school grounds or grounds adjacent to a school or in any part of a building used for school purposes. - (4) A peace officer, community policing volunteer, fireman, private security officer, correctional institution employee, or Department of Human Services employee supervising or controlling sexually dangerous persons or sexually violent persons, or health care worker: - (i) performing his or her official duties; - 23 (ii) battered to prevent performance of his or her 24 official duties; or - 25 (iii) battered in retaliation for performing his 26 or her official duties.

-Т medical services personner, or utility worker: 2 (i) performing his or her official duties; 3 (ii) battered to prevent performance of his or her 4 official duties; or 5 (iii) battered in retaliation for performing his 6 or her official duties.
-7 (6) An officer or employee of the State of Illinois, a 8 unit of local government, or a school district, while 9 performing his or her official duties.
-10 (7) A transit employee performing his or her official 11 duties, or a transit passenger.
-12 (8) A taxi driver on duty.
-13 (9) A merchant who detains the person for an alleged 14 commission of retail theft under Section 16-26 of this 15 Code and the person without legal justification by any 16 means causes bodily harm to the merchant.
-17 (10) A person authorized to serve process under 18 Section 2-202 of the Code of Civil Procedure or a special 19 process server appointed by the circuit court while that 20 individual is in the performance of his or her duties as a 21 process server.
-22 (11) A health care worker nurse while in the 23 performance of his or her duties as a health care worker 24 nurse.
-25 (12) A merchant: (i) while performing his or her 26 duties, including, but not limited to, relaying directions for healthcare or safety from his or her supervisor or employer or relaying health or safety guidelines, recommendations, regulations, or rules from a federal, State, or local public health agency; and (ii) during a disaster declared by the Governor, or a state of emergency declared by the mayor of the municipality in which the merchant is located, due to a public health emergency and for a period of 6 months after such declaration.
+1 (5) A judge, emergency management worker, emergency 2 medical services personnel, or utility worker: 3 (i) performing his or her official duties; 4 (ii) battered to prevent performance of his or her 5 official duties; or 6 (iii) battered in retaliation for performing his 7 or her official duties.
+8 (6) An officer or employee of the State of Illinois, a 9 unit of local government, or a school district, while 10 performing his or her official duties.
+11 (7) A transit employee performing his or her official 12 duties, or a transit passenger.
+13 (8) A taxi driver on duty.
+14 (9) A merchant who detains the person for an alleged 15 commission of retail theft under Section 16-26 of this 16 Code and the person without legal justification by any 17 means causes bodily harm to the merchant.
+18 (10) A person authorized to serve process under 19 Section 2-202 of the Code of Civil Procedure or a special 20 process server appointed by the circuit court while that 21 individual is in the performance of his or her duties as a 22 process server.
+23 (11) (Blank).
+A nurse while in the performance of his 24 or her duties as a nurse.
+25 (12) A merchant: (i) while performing his or her duties, including, but not limited to, relaying directions for healthcare or safety from his or her supervisor or employer or relaying health or safety guidelines, recommendations, regulations, or rules from a federal, State, or local public health agency; and (ii) during a disaster declared by the Governor, or a state of emergency declared by the mayor of the municipality in which the merchant is located, due to a public health emergency and for a period of 6 months after such declaration.